flatironinstitute/bio-nica/README.md

 # bio-nica
-Code for reproducing experiments in the paper "A biologically plausible single-layer network for blind nonnegative source separation"
+Python notebook for reproducing experiments in the paper "A biologically plausible single-layer network for blind nonnegative source separation"

-The code includes generating the datasets, running the competing (N)ICA algorithms, and outputting the comparison plots.
+The Python notebook generating the datasets, running the competing (N)ICA algorithms, and outputting the comparison plots.